Click on >> SITE MAP

 For older people a good site is the AgeUK site or phone their SeniorLine on 0808 169 6565 for free advice on financial matters.

 TRACING CASH There is about £466 million lying idle in National Savings accounts.
 If you think you might have similar savings lying around you can ask NSI to try and trace it on 0500 007 007.
 There is also around £30 million of unclaimed Premium Bond prizes.
 Unclaimed National Lottery winnings amount £3 million.
 If not claimed in 6 months it goes to charity.
-Company pensions : Go to the Pension Tracing Service on : https://www.gov.uk/find-pension-contact-details For bank and building society accounts try www.mylostaccount.org.uk But for people who have died get a leaflet from https://www.bba.org.uk (the British Banking Association) and tap in 'Lost Account'.
+Company pensions : Go to the Pension Tracing Service on : https://www.gov.uk/find-pension-contact-details For bank and building society accounts try www.mylostaccount.org.uk But for people who have died get a leaflet from https://www.bba.org.uk (the British Banking Association.
+The link still leads to many useful places) and tap in 'Lost Account'.
 For shares you can try This is Money For Life Policies, unit trusts or dividends there is a site run by Experian at www.uar.co.uk (Unclaimed Assets Register) but there is a charge of £25.
 You can also try www.policydetective.co.uk to trace your old policies (free).
 Before trying these services you should gather as much information as you can, such as names, previous names and addresses, policy or certificate numbers, companies

 That Overdraft and Credit Card Charge Business